Last Updated on July 31, 2023

 To reach Fryingpan Tower, drive approximately 22 miles south of Asheville along the Blue Ridge Parkway to Milepost 409.6.
 There will be a Forest Service Road with a gate.

-Please do not park directly in front of the gate as service and emergency vehicles may need to access it.
+Please do not park directly in front of the gate because service and emergency vehicles may need to access it.

-Do note that this section of the Blue Ridge Parkway is often closed during the winter for snow and ice.
+Do note that this section of the Blue Ridge Parkway (Shining Rock Wilderness) is often closed during the winter for snow and ice.
 If you visit during the winter, park at Wagon Road Gap.
 Parking here will add about 2 miles to your trip.

 The best time to visit Fryingpan Tower is from April to October.
-The area bustles with people during peak fall foliage season and the stunning views that await.
+The area bustles with people during peak fall colors and the stunning views that await.

 The Fryingpan Mountain Lookout Tower Hike